 Even if you are usually calm under pressure, it is easy to get overwhelmed and nervous on your wedding day.
 Knowing this is the biggest day of your life and you will be the center of attention can be anxiety-inducing.
 Especially if you get nervous in front of crowds, doing a first look will definitely help take the pressure off.
 It gives you a chance to chat with your significant other and calm each other down before walking down the aisle.
 Definitely a confidence booster!

 Think about this: a first look might be your only chance for alone time with your significant other on your wedding day.
-The truth is you will be constantly surrounded by family, friends, bridal party, and vendors the entire day.
+The truth is you will be constantly surrounded by family, friends, wedding party, and vendors the entire day.
 It is easy to get lost in the hustle and bustle of the wedding day and miss the chance to stop and soak it in.
-A first look gives the bride and groom some time alone together.
+A first look gives the couple some time alone together.
 It turns the experience of seeing your significant other for the first time into a much more intimate moment.
 No pressure, no onlookers, no distractions, just each other.
 You are free to react candidly without worrying that people are watching.
 The reactions are more genuine when it’s just the two of you being yourselves.

 Still on the fence?